 Welcome to my humble internet abode.
 I'm so glad you've made it here.
 Here's an interview with myself:

 MG: So, Monica, how did you get started?

-MG: I began my freelance career as a copywriter since writing has always been my thang, but then my clients needed design help, so I learned how to design.
-I was happy to put aesthetics eye to good use.
-Then I realized that my copywriting and design work wouldn't serve my clients fully without good marketing strategies, so I read a bunch of books about marketing and coached my clients while building their products.
+MG: I began my freelance career as a copywriter since writing has always been my thang, but then clients needed design help, so I learned graphic design.
+I was happy to put my aesthetic taste to good use.
+Then I realized that my copywriting and designs wouldn't serve my clients fully without good marketing strategies, so I read a bunch of books about marketing and coached my clients while building their products.
 But then, with more experience, I noticed my clients were struggling with something deeper than marketing strategy; many lacked clarity regarding their vision, mission, and goals.

 MG: That would make your title... what exactly?

 When I started helping my clients on a strategic level, I began identifying as a branding and marketing consultant.
 The work became less about drafts of web copy and wireframes; I was asking questions and building strategies from the ground up with my clients.
-Now I think of myself as a general creative strategist/a visionary for hire.
+Now I think of myself as a general creative strategist/visionary for hire.
 I know how to align goals with creative processes and measurable strategies.

 MG: Is that your mission statement?
 To align goals with process and strategy?

 MG: I'd say that's my method.
 My mission is to keep people who are doing good work focused on their work rather than fussing over stuff they're less well suited to do.
-Branding and creative strategy are skills that come easy to me, and I want to share that with good people.
+Branding and strategy are skills that come easy to me, and I want to share that with good people.
 I tend to believe that if we all focused on doing the stuff we like to do and are good at doing, the world would be a better place.